xKocO/Python-Git-Basics/README.md

 # Simple Python Testing
-Some really simple Python functions meant for begginers who want to try to run some examples on the command line interface.

-## Also some basic Git functionality
+A really simple program in which you can input Python variables con a command line interface and it will return the data type used.